gjstirling/gjstirling/README.md

 - 👋 Hi, I’m @gjstirling
-- 👀 I’m interested in Formula One and Snowsports
+- 👀 I’m interested in
 - 🌱 I’m currently learning Coding with Ruby
 - 💞️ I’m looking to collaborate on: Code Wars
 - 📫 How to reach me: email